These states are pulling National Guard troops from the border until family separations end

-(CNN)Several governors across the country are canceling the deployment of their National Guard troops near the US-Mexico border in response to the Trump's administration practice of separating immigrant families.
+(CNN)Several governors across the country are canceling the deployment of their National Guard troops near the US-Mexico border in response to the Trump administration's practice of separating immigrant families.

 And, in a symbolic gesture, governors who have not yet sent troops to the border are pledging to withhold resources.